-Romania: Decrease of installed capacity in electricity generation19.
-August 2020. / SEE Energy News
+Romania: Decrease of installed capacity in electricity generation, SEE Energy News

 Romania officially had 20,608 MW of installed capacity in electricity generation on 14 August, but the regulator still performs detailed analysis in order to determine which of the power plants still works, according to the data of the National Regulatory Authority for Energy (ANRE).
 This is 88 MW less installed capacity than in the beginning of 2020.